-Adult Continuing Education, University College Cork, is pleased to present a newly augmented range of short courses for the Spring 2020 Semester.
+Adult Continuing Education, University College Cork, is pleased to present a newly augmented range of short courses for the Autumn/Winter Semester 2020.
 Since 2005, Adult Continuing Education (ACE) has been offering an extensive programme of short courses.
 The number of courses on offer has increased steadily since this time, as has the number of participants that are attracted to our programmes.
 We are now one of the leading providers of short courses in an Irish university context.
-The short course programme is an integral part of ACE’s identity and our reputation for offering high quality, relevant and topic-diverse courses has gained in the public awareness.
-The success of our programme can, in part, rest with the fact that each year we strive to add new course subjects to our existing portfolio.
+The short course programme is an integral part of ACE’s identity and to our reputation for offering high quality, relevant and topic-diverse courses has gained in the public awareness.
+Each year we strive to add new course subjects to our existing portfolio and this year is no different.
 This brings a sense of vibrancy and freshness to our programme and encourages, amongst potential participants, a sense of anticipation for what the new academic year might bring.
 Our selection is guided by the intention to appeal to a broad range of interests, concerns, and needs.
-To satisfy such a range, our courses cover a diverse range of topics from Confident Communication to Creative Writing; Art Therapy to How to Read Art, and from Climate Change to Genealogy.
+To satisfy such a range, our courses cover a diverse range of topics from Personal and Professional Coaching Skills to Creative Writing; Michelangelo: His Life, Art and Times to The Philosophy of Everyday Life: A Beginner’s Guide to Philosophy to How to Read Art, and from Climate Change to Genealogy.

 Furthermore, these courses showcase the work and interests of the University in a public forum.
 We would like to thank and acknowledge our many internal and external partners whose participation brings success and energy to our courses.